Solving Inverse Parametrized Problems via Finite Elements and Extreme Learning Networks: Interpolation-Based Reduced-Order Approximation

 and analogously in $L^\infty(\Omega_t)$.
 Moreover, we assume that for sequences of discretizations with $J\to\infty$ and $M\ge \kappa J$ (for the fixed $\kappa>1$ above), the stability constant $C_{\mathrm{stab}}$ remains bounded; it may depend on $\kappa$ and on the sampling strategy for $\{t_j^*\}$, but is uniform along such sequences. \end{ass}

-\begin{rem}[Interpretation of Assumption~\ref{ass:elm-barron-stable}] The assumption separates the analysis of interpolating ELMs into two complementary components.
+\begin{rem}[Justification and Interpretation of Assumption~\ref{ass:elm-barron-stable}] The purpose of Assumption~\ref{ass:elm-barron-stable} is to connect available approximation results for two-layer neural networks with the interpolating ELM construction used in this work.
+In the Barron-space approximation results recalled above, the approximation is achieved by a two-layer network in which both the internal parameters and the outer coefficients are chosen to minimize the approximation error, typically measured in \(L^2(\Omega_t)\).
+In contrast, in the interpolating ELM setting considered here, the internal parameters are sampled randomly and then fixed, while the outer coefficients are determined by minimum-norm interpolation at the points \(\{t_j^*\}_{j=1}^J\).

-The approximation property in part~(i) reflects the fact that functions in the Barron space admit integral representations in terms of ReLU ridge functions.
-Sampling the internal parameters $(b_m,c_m)$ i.i.d. corresponds to a Monte Carlo discretization of such representations and yields dimension-independent $M^{-1/2}$ approximation rates with high probability.
-Results of this type go back to Barron and are now standard in the random feature literature \cite{liu2025integral}.
+These two differences define the gap between the classical Barron-space setting and the interpolating ELM construction, and Assumption~\ref{ass:elm-barron-stable} is precisely designed to bridge this gap.
+Part~(i) postulates that random sampling of the internal parameters still yields, with high probability, a random-feature space that achieves the same $M^{-1/2}$ approximation rate as in the Barron theory.
+Part~(ii) postulates that passing from best approximation in this random-feature space to the minimum-norm interpolant does not significantly deteriorate the error.
+Specifically, the two parts of the assumption may be interpreted and justified as follows.

-Part~(ii) postulates a \emph{stability/quasi-optimality} property of the minimum-norm interpolant in an overparameterized regime.
-Concretely, it is intended to hold when the number of features is sufficiently large relative to the number of interpolation constraints, e.g. $M\ge \kappa J$ for some fixed $\kappa>1$, and for well-distributed point sets $\{t_j^*\}$.
-In this setting, the stability constant $C_{\mathrm{stab}}$ may depend on $\kappa$ and on the distribution of the interpolation points, and is assumed to remain bounded along sequences with $J\to\infty$ and $M\ge \kappa J$.
-Related stability and generalization properties of minimum-norm interpolants in overparameterized regimes have been analyzed in recent works on random feature and neural network models, see e.g.~\cite{ma2019generalization}.
+\proofparagraph{(i).} The approximation property in part~(i) reflects the fact that functions in the Barron space admit integral representations in terms of ReLU ridge functions.
+Sampling the internal parameters \((b_m,c_m)\) i.i.d.\ corresponds to a Monte Carlo discretization of such representations and yields dimension-independent \(M^{-1/2}\) approximation rates with high probability.
+Results of this type go back to Barron and are now standard in the random-feature literature, see, e.g., \cite{barron2002universal,ma2022barron,liu2025integral}.

-Together, (i) and (ii) ensure that the interpolating ELM achieves, up to stability constants and logarithmic factors, the same approximation rates as the best random-feature approximation of Barron functions. \end{rem}
+\proofparagraph{(ii).} Part~(ii) postulates a stability/quasi-optimality property of the minimum-norm interpolant in the overparameterized regime.
+Concretely, it is intended to hold when the number of features is sufficiently large relative to the number of interpolation constraints, e.g.\ \(M\ge \kappa J\) for some fixed \(\kappa>1\), and when the interpolation points are sufficiently well distributed in \(\Omega_t\).
+In this regime, one expects the feature matrix \(\Psi\) to have favorable conditioning properties, so that the minimum-norm interpolant behaves comparably to the best approximation in the span of the sampled features.
+Related stability and generalization properties of minimum-norm interpolants in overparameterized random-feature, kernel, and neural-network models have been studied in, for example, \cite{ma2019generalization,liang2020multiple, doi:10.1142/S0219530522400115}.